mayoverse/arsenal/README.md

 # The `arsenal` Package

 The goal of `library(arsenal)` is to make statistical reporting easy.
 It includes many functions which the useR will find useful to have in his/her "arsenal" of functions.
-There are, at this time, 5 main functions, documented below.
+There are, at this time, 6 main functions, documented below.
 Each of these functions is motivated by a local SAS macro or procedure of similar functionality.

-Note that `arsenal` v1.0.0 (and to a smaller degree, v1.1.0) is not backwards compatible with previous versions.
+Note that `arsenal` v1.0.0 (and to a smaller degree, v1.1.0 and v1.3.0) is not backwards compatible with previous versions.
 See the `NEWS` file for more details.

 ## The `tableby()` Function